-There are endless reasons why you should visit the South Island of New Zealand.
+There are endless reasons why you should visit the South Island of New Zealand!
 The varied landscapes, friendly people, cute wildlife and epic hikes are just the beginning.
-The following destinations and activities were my absolute favorites during a recent trip around the South Island.
-I would highly recommend you check them out if you are planning a trip!
+The following destinations and activities were my absolute favorites during my South Island road trip.
+I would highly recommend you check them out!
 Keep in mind that I didn’t visit the very north part of the island (Marlborough Sounds, Abel Tasman etc.) which are meant to also be wonderful side trips.

 1. Aoraki Mount Cook National Park

-– Tasman Glacier (pictured above) is the most amazing place to watch sunrise.
-Follow the signs to the Tasman river and follow this down to the end of the lake (the opposite end of the glacier).
-You will be greeted by massive icebergs and milky blue glacier water – it is quite the sight!
+- Tasman Glacier (pictured above) is the most amazing place to watch the sunrise.
+Follow the signs to the Tasman river and head down to the end of the lake (the opposite end to the glacier).
+You will be greeted with a stunning view of icebergs and milky blue glacial water.

-– The Hooker Valley trail is a great afternoon or sunset hike.
-This is a relatively easy and flat 5km (one way) hike if you make it to the lake and glacier, though even just walking the first 1-2kms is beautiful.
-The trail leads from White Horse Hill Campground (click here for my review of the campground)
+- The Hooker Valley Trail is a great afternoon or sunset hike.
+It’s a relatively easy and flat 5km (one way) hike if you make it to the lake and glacier, though even just walking the first 1-2kms is worthwhile.
+The trail begins at the White Horse Hill Campground (click here for my review of the campground).

 2. Lake Pukaki